眾生無邊誓願度

 Formed Precepts and Formless Precepts

-Question: How should we uphold the precepts during the Dharma Ending Age?
-Should beginners in Buddhism uphold the Five Precepts and Eight Precepts, while long-practicing bodhisattvas need not uphold form-based precepts, directly embracing the formless mind-ground precepts of Mahayana bodhisattvas by abandoning distinctions of form?
+Question: In the Dharma-Ending Age, how should we uphold the precepts?
+Should beginners in Buddhism uphold the Five Precepts and the Eight Precepts, while long-cultivating bodhisattvas need not uphold form-based precepts and can directly uphold the formless mind-ground precepts of Mahayana bodhisattvas by abandoning form and non-discrimination?

-Answer: First, it is necessary to clarify the concepts of a beginner bodhisattva and a long-practicing one.
-What stage defines a beginner?
-What stage defines long-practice?
-What are their respective characteristics, and what is their mental state?
+Answer: First, it is necessary to clarify the conceptual connotations of a beginner bodhisattva and a long-cultivating one.
+At what stage does one belong to the beginner category, and at what stage does one belong to the long-cultivating category?
+What are their respective characteristics, and what are their mental states like?

-Long-practicing bodhisattvas, having been bodhisattvas for many lifetimes and kalpas, possess the habits of bodhisattvas.
-Not only are their afflictions inherently very slight or non-existent from birth, and their actions of body, speech, and mind naturally pure without needing instruction—they are automatically conscientious—but they also unconsciously and habitually delight in guiding sentient beings towards goodness, not for self-aggrandizement, but solely out of the wish for beings to abandon evil and cultivate virtue.
-Since bodhisattvas are born with slight or no afflictions, only earth-stage bodhisattvas reborn can achieve this.
-Having eradicated afflictions in previous lives, they may occasionally experience very slight afflictions in this life due to the obscuration of rebirth; this should be termed residual habit-energy of afflictions.
+Long-cultivating bodhisattvas, having been bodhisattvas for many lives and kalpas, possess the habits of a bodhisattva.
+Not only are their afflictions inherently very slight or non-existent from birth, and their actions of body, speech, and mind naturally pure without needing instruction, but they also unconsciously and habitually delight in guiding sentient beings toward goodness, not to glorify themselves but solely out of the wish for beings to abandon evil and embrace virtue.
+Since bodhisattvas inherently have slight or no afflictions from birth, only bodhisattvas on the Bhūmis (grounds) who have taken rebirth can achieve this.
+Having eradicated afflictions in their past lives, they may occasionally experience very slight afflictions in this life due to the obscuration from the intermediate state between lives; this should be called residual habit-energy of afflictions.

-Long-practicing bodhisattvas, having realized Bodhi life after life, upon encountering the Dharma in this life, will automatically and conscientiously practice according to the inertia and methods of their past cultivation.
-They can quickly generate meditative concentration (dhyāna) and soon spontaneously attain fruition (phala) and re-attain enlightenment (mind-opening) without great difficulty.
-After attaining fruition and enlightenment, they quickly reconnect with the realization levels of their past lives—their fruition stage remains the same as before, their meditative concentration remains as before.
-If they continue practicing, their progress on the path is swift.
-Regarding guiding sentient beings, they do not need to learn or familiarize themselves anew; they naturally know how to teach beings.
-They will not lead beings towards greed, hatred, or delusion, nor will they indulge beings' afflictions.
-They naturally become strict teachers, holding disciples to high standards and rigorous requirements.
+Long-cultivating bodhisattvas, having realized bodhi life after life, upon encountering the Buddha Dharma in this life, will automatically and consciously practice according to the momentum and methods of their past cultivation.
+They can quickly attain meditative concentration (dhyāna) and soon spontaneously realize the fruits (of the Path) and re-attain the awakening of the mind without great difficulty.
+After realizing the fruits and awakening the mind, they can quickly reconnect with the level of realization from their past lives; their fruition stage remains that of their past lives, and their meditative concentration remains that of their past lives.
+If they continue their practice, their progress on the Path is rapid.
+Regarding guiding sentient beings, they do not need to learn or be conditioned anew; they naturally know how to guide beings without leading them toward greed, hatred, or delusion.
+They do not indulge the afflictions of beings and naturally become strict teachers, holding disciples to high standards and rigorous requirements.

-Those who lack the characteristics of the long-practicing bodhisattva described above all belong to beginner bodhisattvas.
-They should strictly cultivate and uphold form-based precepts and must not abandon the restraints of bodily and verbal conduct, acting arbitrarily and indulging their afflictions of greed, hatred, and delusion.
-Some, because they cannot abstain from meat, cannot abstain from alcohol, cannot abstain from pungent foods, insisting on enjoying these gustatory pleasures, make excuses saying, "I do not grasp at form or make distinctions; I uphold the mind-ground precepts.
-Though I eat pungent foods, my mind does not cling to their form."
-If so, then why don't you eat feces?
+Those who do not possess the characteristics of the above long-cultivating bodhisattvas all belong to beginner bodhisattvas.
+They should all strictly cultivate and uphold form-based precepts and must not abandon the restraints on bodily and verbal actions, acting arbitrarily and indulging their afflictions of greed, hatred, and delusion.
+Some people, because they cannot abstain from meat, alcohol, or pungent foods and insist on enjoying these gustatory pleasures, make excuses, saying, "I do not grasp at form or discriminate; I uphold the mind-ground precepts.
+Though I eat pungent foods, my mind does not cling to the form of pungent foods."
+If that is the case, then why do you not eat feces?
 Why do you still pick and choose, varying your daily dishes and refusing to eat the same thing repeatedly?
-Eating the same thing 365 days a year should not cause aversion; you should know contentment.
+Eating the same thing for 365 days a year should not cause boredom; you should know contentment.
 One set of clothes for each of the four seasons should suffice.
-When thirsty, merely drinking water should suffice.
-Why be so particular—it's not entering someone else's mouth or stomach?
+When thirsty, why not just drink water?
+Why be so particular, since it's not entering someone else's mouth or stomach?

 ——Master Sheng-Ru's Teachings